lpmi-13/examplar/README.md

 - list comprehensions
 - functions

-When viewing a particular code snippet example, there's a like that will go directly to where it's located in the original github source.
+When viewing a particular code snippet example, there's a link that will go directly to where it's located in the original github source.

 ## Running locally